Distance Makes the Heart Grow Sick

-OUT NOW!!
-Basking in the trenches of left over teen angst, punk rock, and brutal honesty - Cristy Road romanticizes the underdog like it's nobody's business!
+Basking in the trenches of leftover teen angst, punk rock, and brutal honesty - Cristy Road romanticizes the underdog like it's nobody's business!
 Here is the first collection of 5 years of her artwork featured on 90 postcards.
-Her work has appeared in the pages of Jane Magazine, Bitch and Bust, as well as doing artwork for Green Day, Plan-it X Records, INCITE, The Queers, Esther Bell, and other bands, books, and publications!
+Her work has appeared in the pages of Jane, Bitch, and Bust Magazines, as well as doing artwork for The Icarus Project, Plan-it X Records, INCITE, The Queers, Esther Bell, and other bands, books, and publications!
 Cristy is creating the visual voice of angry DIY punk rock youth.
-Recently featured on the Sister Spit tour!
+Featured on the Sister Spit tour!

 “Road’s sharp line work, cinematically narrative drawings, and dedication to the punk scene without succumbing to punk-acceptable sloppiness is extremely impressive.
 More impressive is the idea to publish this compilation of her artwork as a book of perforated postcards, considering that sending many of these sex, drugs and dissident images through the mail may qualify as federal crimes.
 Viva the Road-volution!”